asadmaraqa/Portfolio/README.md

 # React-Project "Portfolio"

-This a Portfolio built as a project assignment for Integrify Academy.
+This a Portfolio (Its just a demo).
+I built this project as a part of the training programme provided by the Integrify Academy!
+I leanred in this project, how to write code in TypeScript, I dived deeper into React and learned SASS.

 ## Used technologies

 - TypeScript
 - React
 - SASS